 Dr. Samson Jesudass returned to Central Texas in July 2015 to co-lead formation of the Texas Regional Clinically Integrated System of Care and focus on the quality and experience of care and services by using evidence-based best practices to improve healthcare delivery.

 He previously was clinical leader for Ascension Physician Services and senior vice president, Clinical Holdings.
-Seton is a member of Ascension, the largest non-profit health system in the U.S. and the world’s largest Catholic health system.
-Ascension’s Texas Ministry Market includes Seton and Providence Healthcare Network in Waco.
+Ascension Seton is a member of Ascension, the largest non-profit health system in the U.S. and the world’s largest Catholic health system.
+Ascension’s Texas Ministry Market includes Ascension Seton and Ascension Providence Healthcare Network in Waco.

 Dr. Jesudass’ role at Ascension was establishing the foundation for the Ascension Medical group by rolling out the single practice management and electronic medical records (EMR) platform across the country with Ascension Physician Services and the Physician Enterprise.